Last Updated on September 24, 2022

 Sourdough bread is uniquely fermented to create a nutritious bread with a low glycemic index — meaning it will not spike your blood sugar levels like regular white and wheat bread (source: Aging Clinical and Experimental Research).

-While sourdough is available in wheat and white flour varieties, wheat is the best choice to boost fiber and nutrient composition.
+While sourdough is available in white and wheat flour varieties, wheat is the best choice to boost fiber content and nutrient composition.

 Do you wonder if the bread packages reading “Artisan” bread are actually better for you than the regular commercially processed variations?
 Typically, this means that the bread was made without chemical additives.